mshuqair/Q-learning-Tic-Tac-Toe/README.md

 # Q-learning-Tic-Tac-Toe
 Reinforcement learning of the game of Tic Tac Toe in Python.

-This a fork of the original work.
+This is a fork of the original work.

 ## Updates
 I'll be listing the updates here...